thientran2020/n400/README.md

-### N-400 STUDY
+### N-400 STUDY (2022)

-This project generates a random question from 100 question for N-400 history test...
+This project generates a random question from 100 question for N-400 Civics test!

+Source: "Preparing for the Naturalization Test - A Pocket Study Guide" - U.S. Citizenship and Immigration Services